CMS-HGCAL/TestBeam/README.md

 Output file `/tmp/HGCRun_Output_Position_Resolution_testOnDataRun927Run937.root` with same format as before but for the analysis of two runs with one execution.

-III.
-Consideration of all runs using the MWC reference with alignment.
+__III.
+Consideration of all runs using the MWC reference with alignment:__

 * Ommit the *`readOnlyRuns`* parameter.
 * Indicate all available `alignmentParameterFiles`.